CNS Vital Signs Academic Research Users

 How do I export the test data for analysis?

-To export test data for analysis, open the application and SELECT the MENU button found in the top left hand corner of the initial CNS Vital Signs test screen (directly across from Help).
+To export test data from the local application for analysis, open the application and SELECT the MENU button found in the top left hand corner of the initial CNS Vital Signs test screen (directly across from Help).
 Click on the Export button.
 Highlight the file(s) you want to export.
 Click Export and select the program to which you want to export the data.
+If you need to export web account data email us at firstname.lastname@example.org.

 How do I customize the test panels or toolboxes from the CNS VS defaults?